 As per the latest information from various sources, it’s Microsoft who is quite close to grab Skype by shelling out somewhere between $7 billion to $8 billion in cash and stocks.
 Microsoft’s latest move, apparently, has switched off Google and Facebook.
 Representatives for Microsoft and Skype declined to comment.

-Buying Skype – service which connects millions of people across globe through Internet-based voice & video – would give Microsoft much-needed hype in Internet space especially when it comes at the time Google and Facebook are already stamping their dominance effectively.
+Buying Skype – service which connects millions of people across the globe through Internet-based voice & video – would give Microsoft much-needed hype in Internet space especially when it comes at the time Google and Facebook are already stamping their dominance effectively.

 Is Microsoft Overpaying Skype?

 Just evaluate these figures: Skype’s last year revenue was 860 million.
 Consequently, operating profit stood $264 million but on net-to-net it lost $7 million.
-Company also had long-term debit of $686 million as of December 31 last year.
+The company also had long-term debit of $686 million as of December 31 last year.
 A company which holds more than 675 million users base still struggling to find a positive profit figure as net income – Surprising!

 If Microsoft agrees to pay close to $8 billion, it’s nine times of Skype’s last year revenue and 30 times of operating profit.
 Do all such calculations on business sheet really make any profitable sense for a company which has failed to give single master class over the Internet till such date?